VitalyRomanov/VitalyRomanov.github.io/projects/_posts/2019-02-21-Facial-Recognition.md

 \end{equation}
 $$

 where T is the similarity threshold.
 The meaning of this classification rule is similar to the first one, except we leave ourselves the opportunity to refuse to assign any class, in case our confidence level is not sufficient.
-We make this decision by requiring the correct class to have similarity of at least $T$.
+We make this decision by requiring the correct class to have similarity of at least $$T$$.
 Algorithmically, we simply need to find argmax, and then check that similarity for this class satisfies the threshold.

 ## Triplet Loss (Margin Loss)

 > An embedding is a representation of a topological object, manifold, graph, field, etc. in a certain space in such a way that its connectivity or algebraic properties are preserved.
 For example, a field embedding preserves the algebraic structure of plus and times, an embedding of a topological space preserves open sets, and a graph embedding preserves connectivity.
 > *Source: [Wolfram](http://mathworld.wolfram.com/Embedding.html)*

 For the task of face classification, we want to find an embedding of a face that captures special facial properties so that it is easy to tell different faces apart by looking at some similarity measure.
-In other words, we want an embedding function $f$ that projects an image $x$ into the embeddings space, where different faces are at least as far from each other as the threshold value $T$.
-Since it is hard to come up with such a function $f$, we try to learn it.
+In other words, we want an embedding function $$f$$ that projects an image $$x$$ into the embeddings space, where different faces are at least as far from each other as the threshold value $$T$$.
+Since it is hard to come up with such a function $$f$$, we try to learn it.
 The only thing we care about is the interpretation of the distance between embeddings, and this will be the only criteria that we enforce using the optimization loss.
 Given an image, we call it an anchor, we want to minimize the distance between other images of the same face, call it positive examples, and we want to maximize the difference with other faces.
 Formally

 $$
 ||f(anc) - f(pos)||^2 + \alpha \leq ||f(anc) - f(neg)||^2
 $$

-where $anc$ is the anchor image, $pos$ and $neg$ are positive and negative images correspondingly.
-If we remember the notion of similarity function $R$ from the previous section, for this loss it is defined as follows
+where $$anc$$ is the anchor image, $$pos$$ and $$neg$$ are positive and negative images correspondingly.
+If we remember the notion of similarity function $$R$$ from the previous section, for this loss it is defined as follows

 $$
 R(x, c) = - ||f(c) - f(x)||^2